lgrube3/postcardroulette/README.md

 >Dating application built with MEAN stack.

->These instructions will get you up and running on your local machine for development and testing purposes.
+>These instructions will get you up and running on your local OSX machine for development and testing purposes.

 ## Prerequisites